CESNET/Nemea/openwrt.md

 and set the target system, target profile and also other options or packages to compile you want.

-Once set, scroll down in main menu, find `NEMEA` entry and jump to it's configuration menu.
+Once set, scroll down in main menu, find `NEMEA` entry and enter to it's configuration menu.

 ![]({{ "/doc/menuconfig-main-menu.png" | prepend: site.baseurl }} "Main menu")